theotricou/Ghost_abba_baba/README.md

-# Ghost lineages deceive introgression tests and call for a new null hypothesis
+# Ghost Lineages Highly Influence the Interpretation of Introgression Tests

-This repository contains the data and code associated with the manuscript entitled "Ghost lineages deceive introgression tests and call for a new null hypothesis" by T Tricou, E Tannier and DM de Vienne.
+This repository contains the data and code associated with the manuscript entitled "Ghost Lineages Highly Influence the Interpretation of Introgression Tests" by T Tricou, E Tannier and DM de Vienne.